This article is focused toward troubleshooting TestOut videos. See this article for troubleshooting slow or unresponsive lab simulations.

 2. How TestOut’s Videos Work

-Our videos stream from cdn.testout.com.
-The videos are, by default, 720p quality .mp4 files streamed as HTML5 video and played by your internet browser.
+Our videos stream from videocdn.testout.com and cdn.testout.com.
+The videos are, by default, 720p quality .mp4 files with an H.264 encoding that are streamed as HTML5 video and played by your internet browser.
 A typical video can be 20MB - 80 MB in size.
-Our videos support single channel audio only, so custom audio managers and speaker setups should ensure that they are in single channel mode in order to hear audio.
+Our videos support mono and stereo audio only, so custom audio managers and speaker setups should ensure that they are not using surround sound in order to hear the audio.

 We contract Microsoft to use Verizon POP servers to deliver our content anywhere in the world with speed and efficiency.
 Due to the way it is set up, it is very uncommon for any slowness to be caused by too much demand on the servers.